Back to resources

 • have their views taken seriously.

-Zero tolerance of abuse FYA will not tolerate any form of Child Abuse by any person involved in a program or activity of FYA or representing FYA in any way.
+Zero tolerance of abuse FYA will not tolerate any form of abuse (including child abuse) by any person involved in a program or activity of FYA or representing FYA in any way.

-Risk management FYA will ensure that the risks of Child Abuse are identified, monitored and reasonably managed in assessing and undertaking all FYA activities or programs.
+Risk management FYA will ensure that the risks of abuse (including child abuse) are identified, monitored and reasonably managed in assessing and undertaking all FYA activities or programs.

 Purpose

-• clearly demonstrate FYA’s commitment to the safety and wellbeing of children;
+• clearly demonstrate FYA’s commitment to the safety and wellbeing of young people;

 • ensure that FYA complies with its legal and ethical child safeguarding obligations; and

-• inform staff, volunteers and contractors of their roles and responsibilities in ensuring the safety and wellbeing of children.
+• inform staff, volunteers and contractors of their roles and responsibilities in ensuring the safety and wellbeing of young people.

 Scope